 2) M.Phil.-Ph.D. in Society and Development

-M.Phil.-Ph.D. in Society and Development is a full-time, integrated programme.
-However, before getting promoted to the Ph.D. programme the students are mandated to fulfill the minimum grade points in the M.Phil. course.
-Students admitted to the programme are required to do two semester course work; followed by one semester dissertation work, which is extendable by another semester (but without fellowship).
-However, students have to secure minimum grade points in their course work to write their dissertation; and the required to CGPA to proceed further to the Ph.D.
+M.Phil.-Ph.D. in Society and Development is a full-time integrated programme.
+However, before getting promoted to the Ph.D. programme, the students are mandated to fulfil the minimum grade points in the M.Phil. course.
+Students admitted to the programme are required to do two semester course work, followed by one semester dissertation work, which is extendable by another semester (but without fellowship).
+However, students have to secure minimum grade points in their course work to write their dissertations.
+Further, in order to continue with the Ph.D. programme, the students are required to secure a minimum CGPA at the M.Phil. programme.